Pistachio-Orange Shortbread — Bake-Ahead Batches

 If you have only a 9 1/2-inch tart pan, feel free to use it.
 Your shortbread will be slightly thicker and will need to bake a few extra minutes.

 Samantha Seneviratne is a New York-based writer, recipe developer and food stylist.
-She is the author of The New Sugar and Spice (Ten Speed Press), a baking cookbook combining family stories and food history with recipes that reimagine dessert as a more balanced mix of sugar and spice.
-Her second book, Gluten Free for Good (Clarkson Potter), comes out in August 2016.
+She is the author of The New Sugar and Spice (Ten Speed Press), a baking cookbook combining family stories and food history with recipes that reimagine dessert as a more balanced mix of sugar and spice, and Gluten Free for Good (Clarkson Potter).
 She blogs about dessert at Love, Cake.